 It may be up to you to recognize the signs of declining health and the need for a different type of care.
 Understanding potential signs that the end may be near helps reduce anxiety and allows you to honor your aging parents' wishes.

 Many families wait to call hospice until the final days and weeks of their loved one’s life.
-In fact, nearly one-third of Medicare patients who received hospice in 2016 only received it for seven days or less.
+In fact, 25% of Medicare patients who received hospice in 2019 only received it for five days or less.
 But if the patient is eligible, they can receive specialized care, medications, medical equipment and supplies related to the terminal illness months earlier.
 So how do you know when it’s time for hospice?

 Here are a few signs that it may be time to consider hospice care for your aging parent: